-4. Humane Care and Use of Animals.
+3. Humane Care and Use of Animals.
 Clemson University has established a policy and protocol for the use of live animals in research, instruction, and public service activities.
-Use of vertebrate animals is reviewed and approved by the Animal Research Committee.
+Use of vertebrate animals is reviewed and approved by the Institutional Animal Care and Use Committee (IACUC).
 Faculty contemplating such activities must submit a protocol form requesting approval to the Committee.
-For further information, faculty should contact the Animal Research Committee or Research Services.
+For further information, faculty should contact the Office of Research Compliance (ORC).

-5. Patent Policy
+4. Patent Policy